chris-jan-trapp/tachyconnect/README.md

 The same name is used as label, which in turn can be used to link commands to slots.
 Each `TachyRequest` has a gsi command string, a geoCOM command string and also `unpacking_keys`, which are required to access the data in GSI replies.
 In the example above this would be '`instrumentZ`'.
-The constructor takes a time out in seconds (defaults to 2) and optional parameters, which will be attached to the actual request.
+The constructor takes a timeout in seconds (defaults to 2) and optional parameters, which will be attached to the actual request.

 #### `ReplyHandler.py`